Mobile phone as a card terminal in Switzerland: Tap-to-Pay providers in comparison

 • Micro-businesses that only occasionally accept card payments

-A traditional card terminal is better if
+A classic card terminal is better if

 Checklist: Choosing the right Tap to Pay provider